 A risk register, also known as a risk log, is a tool used in risk management to document potential risks, their impact, and the actions required to manage them.
-It serves as a central repository for all identified risks, providing a structured approach to recording and tracking them throughout the lifecycle of a project or business operation.
+It serves as a central repository for all identified risks, providing you a structured approach to recording and tracking risks throughout the lifecycle of a project or business operation.

 Importance in risk management